modmore/docs/en/01_Commerce/v1/75_Developer/Guides/making_custom_products.md

 ### Module Information

 When your module is registered inside Commerce it will include the name of the module, the author's name, and a short description.
 Inside the module's core folder in `src/Modules/Doodleproduct.php` you can configure the author name in the getAuthor function.
-To change the name and description, edit the existing lexicons in `lexicon/en/default.inc.php`(as well as any other languages you want to support with your lexicons).
+To change the name and description, edit the existing lexicons in `lexicon/en/default.inc.php`(as well as creating other lexicons for any other languages you want to support).

 ### Bootstrap